 - support and involve the least active children by running or extending school sports clubs, holiday clubs and Change4Life clubs

 - run sport competitions

 At Brighstone, we are proud of the current P.E. curriculum provision and of the wealth of extra-curricular opportunities that we provide for our pupils.
-Sporting Clubs include; Football, Cricket, Tag Rugby, Multi Skills, Athletics, Tennis and many more.
+Sporting Clubs include: football, cricket, tag rugby, multi skills, athletics, tennis, summer sports and many more.

-There is a new condition requiring schools to publish how many pupils within their year 6 cohort are meeting the national curriculum requirement to swim competently, confidently and proficiently over a distance of at least 25 metres, use a range of strokes effectively and perform safe self-rescue in different water-based situations.
+Schools are required to publish how many pupils within their Year 6 cohort are meeting the national curriculum requirement to swim competently, confidently and proficiently over a distance of at least 25 metres, use a range of strokes effectively and perform safe self-rescue in different water-based situations.

-14 children can swim a range of strokes competently and confidently and can self-rescue in a range of water-based situations
+13 children (81%) can swim a range of strokes competently and confidently and can self-rescue in a range of water-based situations.

 For details of our SPORTS FUNDING and P.E.
-Curriculum, click on the link below.
+Curriculum, click on the links below:

 If you have any further queries, please contact our school office.